Table of Contents:

 Since counterfeit products are targeted at your customers, educating your customers is a huge leap in terms of curbing the effects of counterfeits.
 One way to educate your customers is by providing informative content such as blog posts, articles, infographics, or videos on your website or any other platform.

-Such content could point out both the glaring and subtle differences between the authentic product and counterfeits.
+Such content could point out both the glaring and subtle differences between authentic products and counterfeits.
 It is imperative as well to point out the dangers of counterfeits to the customers’ health and the nation’s economy generally.

 Additionally, it is necessary to arm customers in your fight against counterfeits.
 To achieve this, you should provide and educate them on various reporting mechanisms to help them report possible counterfeits.